nus-cs2103-AY2021S1/tp/docs/UserGuide.md

      * Your search priority should be one of the following: `highest`, `high`, `normal`, `low` (case-insensitive).
        No other search priority will be allowed.

-     * You should only provide one search priority.
+     * You should only provide one search priority, i.e. `p/highest low` is not allowed.

      * Tasks with their priority matching the search priority exactly are considered to have fulfilled the task priority search criteria.